mirkat1206/NTU-DLCV-Fall-2022/README.md

 To be honest, I did not do very well in this course.

-This repo may not be very helpful if you are trying to have good performance.
+This repo may not be very helpful if you are trying to achieve good performance.

 Be aware of if you try to copy my model.